 A brief guide for travellers, both seasoned and inexperienced, on where to stay in Barcelona

 For many globetrotters, Barcelona easily makes it into the proverbial bucket list as a must-visit destination.
-With the sun always seemingly shining on the vibrant Catalonian capital; there’s a never-ending list of things to do; places to visit; and sights to see in this picturesque city.
+With the sun always seemingly shining on the vibrant Catalonian capital; there’s a never-ending list of cool things to do in Barcelona; places to visit; and sights to see in this picturesque city.
 Barcelona consistently ranks as one of the top cities in the world visited by tourists, routinely topping its record of visitors each year.
-In fact, since 2012 to 2016, it has experienced an increase of over 25 per cent; which represents a swell of 7 million visitors during that time frame.

 However, this influx of tourists also brings about certain difficulties.
 A growing tourism industry also brings about a multitude of choices that can leave travellers with a feeling of uncertainty and indecisiveness on basic options such as where the best place to stay in Barcelona is.
 Divided into several neighborhoods offering their own distinct charm, there is no simple answer on where the best area to stay in Barcelona could be.
 Planning the ideal trip depends entirely on personal preferences coupled with a well thought-out itinerary.